 - Superstores – These online cycling stores are very large and have massive purchasing power, allowing them to sell products typically for 20-40% below the full retail price and sell all over the world.
 It was really quite a shock when I first started to shop for gear online and saw a couple of wheelsets I’d had my eyes on selling for hundreds less online than what my friendly LBS manager could sell them to me for, even as a long time customer.
 He would tell me the price was “below what I buy it for.”

 - Premium Service – Need to talk with a gear expert?
 Really put a premium on speedy delivery and great customer service?
 These stores set themselves apart with their service while still offering good discounts.
-If you really value the kind of service you can only get at the best LBSs or IBDs and still want to get good selection and discounts, the kind you can’t get at those same shops anymore, Competitive Cyclist in the US is the best one of this type of store.
+If you really value the kind of service you can only get at the best LBSs or IBDs and still want to get good selection and discounts, the kind you can’t get at those same shops anymore, Competitive Cyclist and Power Meter City in the US are the best examples of this type of store.

-- Discounters – These stores offer good discounts, often up to 20% but not to the same level or with as broad a selection as the Superstore.
-Occasionally you’ll find gear or deals you can’t find at one of the Superstores.
+- Discounters – These stores offer good discounts, some as much or more than the Superstores though many only in the 20% range.
 Some discounters also offer very good service though not to the level of the stores in the Premium Service category.

 - Chain – Usually a well-known, large chain of cycling or outdoor stores, these sell cycling gear, often with a focus on bikes, at both their physical stores and through their online one.
 This gives you an option to see, touch or even ride display models before you buy.
 Customers order online and get their gear shipped to their home or to the store for pick up, what’s called “click and collect.”

 - Extension – These are typically LBSs or IBDs with a single location or a small number of stores in a concentrated geographic area that see an online storefront as a way to further extend their business to reach customers far beyond their physical location, sometimes with a unique combination of high-end or niched products.
-In the US Art’s Cyclery, Planet Cyclery, R&A Cycles, and Western Bikeworks have good reputations for customer service if not the best prices or selection.
-UK IBDs Tredz, Slane Cycles and Sigma Sport fit a similar description.
+UK IBDs Tredz, Slane Cycles, Sigma Sport and JeJames have good reputations for customer service if not the best prices or selection.
+In the US Planet Cyclery, R&A Cycles, and Western Bikeworks fit a similar description.

-Because of the way they do business, these stores price their gear very differently, carry different levels of inventory and have wider or narrower selection of the gear road cycling enthusiasts buy.
-You can see how I rank them from 1 to 35 on these and other factors here, a ranking I update regularly.
+Because of the way they do business, stores using these different models price their gear very differently, carry different levels of inventory and have wider or narrower selection of the gear road cycling enthusiasts buy.

-What they all have in common is a high level of customer satisfaction as reported by independent services.
-Those stores that don’t or that sell cycling gear online that isn’t what we road cycling enthusiasts buy are also listed in the same post (here).
+What all the stores I’ve listed above have in common is a high level of customer satisfaction as reported by independent services.
+Those stores that don’t or that sell cycling gear online that isn’t what we road cycling enthusiasts buy are listed in the post (here).
 You might want to take a look at who’s on that list so you know which stores to steer clear of for risk of becoming an unhappy customer or worse.

-A little more than a third of the 90 stores I’ve followed have very strong customer satisfaction or service records, judged by one or more of a small group of reporting services which track customer feedback for each store.
-Of the eight types of online stores I described above, I’ve only listed ones that are very favorably regarded by customers according to these services.
+A little more than a third of the nearly 100 stores I follow have strong customer satisfaction or service records, judged by one or more of a small group of reporting services which track customer feedback for each store.
+Of the different types of online bike stores I described above, I’ve only listed ones that are very favorably regarded by customers according to these services.